 - Perform other tasks as may be required.

-- Strong task organization skills that reflect the ability to systematically perform multiple tasks with excellent attention to detail;
+- Strong organizational skills that reflect an ability to perform multiple tasks seamlessly with excellent attention to detail;

-- Well-developed interpersonal skills; a team player with the ability to be effective independently.
+- Well-developed interpersonal skills, a team player, with the ability to also be effective independently; and

 Interested applicants should send their Curriculum Vitae and a cover letter highlighting relevant experiences.
 Include a list of three references with contact information.
 Only short-listed applicants will be contacted by GRF.